-I am an orthopaedic surgeon currently working as a traveling physician.
+I am an traveling orthopaedic surgeon currently working long-term assignments in West Virginian with an office in Lewisburg and hospital privileges at Greenbrier Valley Medical Center in Ronceverte.
 I see a variety of common orthopedic conditions at our practice such as fractures, carpal tunnel syndrome, knee & hip arthritis, shoulder & knee injuries, overuse orthopedic injuries, and sports-related injuries.
 Common injuries in children are seen, too.

 I have worked for three of the last five years in areas in the US with critical need for an orthopaedic surgeon.
 I am also a Retired Reservist in the US Navy.
 I obtained my medical degree from Temple University School of Medicine in Philadelphia.
 After years as a Navy flight surgeon and a civilian clinical research associate consultant, I completed my residency in orthopaedic surgery at Temple University Hospital and a sports medicine fellowship at the University of Illinois at Chicago.
 After fellowship, I voluntarily returned to active duty for 4 years, including a 7-month deployment to the US Navy-operated Role 3 Combat Hospital in Kandahar, Afghanistan.